balister/oe-gnuradio-manifest/README.md

     ***
     **Note**
     You can use the **-b** switch to specify the branch of the repository to use.
-I develop on master.
-At some point, I'll make a branch that should work :)
+I develop on master so it might be iffy at times.
+Use the "stable" branch fornormal work.

     The **-m** switch selects the manifest file (default is *default.xml*).